UK coronavirus death toll rises to 2,921, up 24% in a day

-The United Kingdom's death toll from the coronavirus rose 24 percent to 2,921 as of April 1.
+The United Kingdom's coronoavirus death toll rose 24 percent to 2,921 as of April 1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)